moritzfalk/moritzfalk.github.io/content/CPURaytracer_post.md

 with the overhead of learning a graphics API at the same time.

-Furthermore, I was interested in seeing how fast I can make this renderer run, without rat-holing too much on any specific part while also minimizing dependencies.
+Furthermore, I was interested in seeing how fast I can make this renderer run, without ratholing too much on any specific part while also minimizing dependencies.

 ## Some achievements
 I became more comfortable dealing with things like coordinate transformations, parsing and processing OBJ files,